Update: December 2023

 - Scenery.
 Both are nice.
 More farmland via Wee Jasper, bush and pine forest via Brindabella.

 - Distance.
-It is much shorter to go via Brindabella – the extra distance of Wee Jasper means that the ride doesn’t take less time.
+It is much shorter to go via Brindabella – the extra distance of Wee Jasper means that the ride doesn’t take less time even though the climbing is less significant.

 - Water.
-Both routes lack a decent stop (ie a cafe!), although both do offer rivers where it is possible to obtain good water for filtering.
-Wee Jasper does have potable water at the reserves.
+The Brindabella route lacks a decent stop (ie a cafe!), although there is the Goodradigbee River where it is reliably possible to obtain good water for filtering.
+Wee Jasper does have potable water at the reserves if the Distillery is closed.

 Details of this ride